 Nearly one in five motorists who park at meters in Minneapolis are using the city's parking app, which debuted last year and is now available at 7,800 on-street parking spaces controlled with meters.
-And that is well beyond expectations, said Mark Read, assistant parking manager for Minneapolis.
+And that is well beyond expectations, said Mark Read, assistant parking manager for the city.

 "We were looking for 10 to 15 percent," he said.
 "We've seen steady increase since we went citywide in October."

 Not surprisingly, the highest usage occurred on the coldest days, Read said.
-Another pleasant surprise: an increase in revenue, although Read didn't specify how much.
+And another pleasant surprise is that has translated into an increase in revenue, although Read didn't specify how much.

 With 18 percent of parkers using the pay-by-phone service, Read said Minneapolis is above the national average of 10 to 15 percent in other cities.
 He expects usage to peak at around 20 percent.

-The number of parkers using a similar app in St. Paul is lower, at 5 percent, said city spokesman Joe Ellickson of the city's Public Works Department.
-But the capital city only unveiled its <URL destination="https://www.stpaul.gov/departments/public-works/traffic-lighting/parking/metered-parking/mobile-pay-parking-app">PassportParking<PARAGRAPH style="Text_Body">cq/MN
+The number of parkers using a similar app in St. Paul are lower, at 5 percent, said city spokesman Joe Ellickson of the city's Public Works Department.
+But Capitol City only rolled out its PassportParking mobile pay app in February.

-The St. Paul app is available only in the downtown area with 1,600 spaces.
+The city's app also only is available in the downtown area with 1,600 spaces.
 But the service is expected to be expanded to the Capitol area by the end of May and citywide sometime this summer, he said.

-Ellickson said it was too soon to tell if the pay-by-phone service has boosted revenue.
+Ellickson said it was too soon to tell if the pay-by-phone service has brought in extra revenue.

 Both cities say there have been few problems with the service.

 The MPLS Parking App can be downloaded free from the Apple Store, Google Play and the city's website.
+It is simple to use.
 A driver simply signs in, plugs in the space number and the amount of time needed and enters a payment method.